Shopify/hydrogen-v1/docs/components/cartestimatedcost.md

+---
+url: /api/hydrogen/components/cart/cartestimatedcost
+title: CartEstimatedCost
+description: The CartEstimatedCost component renders a Money component with the cost associated with the amountType prop.
+---

 The `CartEstimatedCost` component renders a `Money` component with the cost associated with the `amountType` prop.
 If no `amountType` prop is specified, then it defaults to `totalAmount`.
 If `children` is a function, then it will pass down the render props provided by the parent component.